ucsc/pantheon-workflow/README.md

 - [WP-Cli](http://wp-cli.org/) (Recommended)
 - [Terminus](https://pantheon.io/docs/terminus/install/) (Recommended)
 - [wp-sync-db](https://github.com/wp-sync-db/wp-sync-db)

-[Pantheon.io](https://pantheon.io) is a robust [WordPress](https://wordpress.org) and [Drupal](https://drupal.org) hosting service that provides three online environments per site: `DEV`, `TEST` and `LIVE`.
-Pantheon enforces a workflow whereby one "develops" on `DEV`, "tests" on `TEST` and you point your domain name to `LIVE`.
-In order to update a site, one updates `DEV` (WP update, plugin update, etc.).
-In order to test the update, Pantheon pushes the new code from `DEV` and pulls the database from `LIVE` into `TEST` in order to test the update.
-If all tests well, the new code is then pushed to `LIVE`.

-Pantheon also maintains `Git` repos of each of these environments, which a developer may pull from and push to when developing in an local development environment such as WAMPP\MAMPP\LAMPP.
-(While all three environments are available via a `Git` repo, it is _highly_ recommended that a developer only utilize the `DEV` repo.)

-From a local development standpoint, a significant drawback of this setup is that the Pantheon repositories are comprised of the _entire_ WordPress (or Drupal) install. (_Almost_ the entire install -- Pantheon excludes the uploads directory, eg. `wp-content/uploads/` in WordPress -- more on that below.)

-The reason that this is a drawback is because this configuration does not allow a developer to develop a theme or plugin in a separate repository located someplace else, such as [Github](https://github.com).
-Pantheon does not permit the creation or cloning of additional repositories _within_ the larger repository of one's development site.

-The methodology described in this document was developed as a way to overcome this drawback.

 ## Two Local development sites, bash scripts, rsync and a text file